-The World Trade Organization is discussing the call being made by over 100 countries for a temporary TRIPS waiver – TRIPS being the set of agreed-upon regulations that cover a range of products, including vaccines and therapeutics.
+On 23 February, the World Trade Organization will meet to discuss the call being made by over 100 countries for a temporary TRIPS waiver – TRIPS being the set of agreed-upon regulations that cover a range of products, including vaccines and therapeutics.
 The TRIPS regime is complicated, not least because it encompasses determinations on intellectual property rights.
 It’s also controversial, and countries have strong views for and against.

 The call from over half the world’s countries is not for the wholesale abandonment of TRIPS, but for a temporary lifting so that vaccines and therapeutics can be licensed to and produced by as many companies as possible, and in as many countries as possible.
 Even if issued, national implementation of the terms of the waiver is voluntary.

 Our view?
 In the urgency of now, the upcoming WTO meeting should temporarily loosen trade restrictions that prevent the timely manufacture of vaccines.
 But this is not a silver bullet, nor is it a long-term solution.

 For that, the world needs to take a step back and acknowledge that even with innovations like COVAX and vaccine sharing arrangements, we don’t have an efficient and effective system, or the agreements needed to support it, to manage our global health security.
 An open, frank and serious discussion now of loosening trade restrictions could yield some of the actions we need to beat the virus of today.